shihabict/flask-mnist-app/README.md

 # MNIST Digit Classifier Web App

 A simple and responsive web application to classify handwritten digits using a pre-trained CNN model in ONNX format.
-Built with:

 ## Features